Aero-ComSci/final-project-ymca/README.md

 # ˜”*°•Ice Cream Shop•°*”˜
-We have 2 codes: the main is ICECREAM and the Aryan_ice_cream_code is an additional one!
+We have 2 codes: the main is ICECREAM and the Aryan_ice_cream_code is an additional one cause we had time!

 ### Who are our customers?
 ```